Other Degree and Certificate Programs

 Other Undergraduate Degree Programs

 Mount Holyoke offers several undergraduate dual-degree opportunities described below.
-(If instead, you are seeking information about credit received at other institutions, see the transfer credit information in the Academic Regulations chapter.
+(If instead, you are seeking information about credit received at other institutions, see the transfer credit information in the Academic Regulations chapter.)

 Mount Holyoke participates in the following dual-degree engineering programs, allowing students to earn two bachelors degrees in five years.
 For each of them, it is important to begin planning in the first year.

 The Nexus in Engineering program is also offered, preparing science or math majors for future graduate work in engineering or employment in engineering-related fields.

 For more information about the dual-degree engineering programs, contact Kathy Aidala (physics), Wei Chen (chemistry), Maria Gomez (chemistry), Peter Klemperer (computer science), Thomas Millette (geography), or Dylan Shepardson (mathematics), or visit the programs' website.

 Thayer School of Engineering at Dartmouth College